nanos/FediFetcher/README.md

 FediFetcher will pull in posts and profiles from any servers running the following software:

 - Servers that implement the Mastodon API: Mastodon, Pleroma, Akkoma, Pixelfed, Hometown, Iceshrimp,
-- Serves that implement the Misskey API: Misskey, Calckey Firefish, Foundkey, Sharkey,
+- Serves that implement the Misskey API: Misskey, Calckey, Firefish, Foundkey, Sharkey,
 - Lemmy,
 - Peertube.